 911 Communications Center

 The Kent County Communications Center, along with the Grand Rapids Communications Center, serves under the direction of the Kent County Dispatch Authority (KCDA).
-In an effort to preserve and protect the safety and security of our residents, our center provides courteous and professional dispatching service to thirty-six police and fire agencies within Kent County.
+In an effort to preserve and protect the safety and security of our residents, our center provides courteous and professional dispatching service to thirty-eight police and fire agencies within Kent County.
 We also work in conjunction with three area ambulance companies to deliver fast and efficient medical response.

 The Kent County Communications Center was one of the first centers in West Michigan to receive Enhanced 9-1-1 (E-911) services.
 Where Enhanced 911 allowed operators to receive more specific caller location, Next Generation 911 (NG911) will allow operators to receive text and photos from citizens.
 Our center utilizes a state-of-the-art Computer Aided Dispatch (CAD) system, which is directly linked to the system in the Grand Rapids Communication Center to provide seamless service.
 A newly upgraded radio system will allow for better radio reception and interoperability between the various police and fire agencies within Kent County.

 Emergency Communications Center Manager